-- 1. An employee is eligible for reemployment under this section if: - (a) He is a permanent employee; - (b) He would otherwise have continued in his regular position; - (c) He is unable to perform the essential functions of his regular position, even with reasonable accommodation, because he has a permanent disability arising from a work-related injury or occupational disease; - (d) The Risk Management Division of the Department of Administration receives notification from the insurer certifying that the employee has a medical condition which, in the opinion of the medical adviser to the insurer, will result in a permanent partial disability; - (e) The Risk Management Division of the Department of Administration receives notification from the insurer certifying that the employee has permanent physical restrictions as a result of his permanent disability and that he is eligible for vocational rehabilitation benefits; - (f) The Risk Management Division of the Department of Administration receives notification from the insurer certifying that the employee's claim for benefits from the insurer is not being contested through the hearing and appeal process provided pursuant to chapters 616A to 617, inclusive, of NRS; and - (g) He submits to the Department of Personnel a completed job development form supplied by the Department not later than 30 days after the date on which he sustained his permanent disability. - 2.
-A person is entitled to reemployment under this section only within the department that employed him at the time he sustained his permanent disability.
-Such entitlement to reemployment applies to the class and option of his regular position and to any class for which the employee qualifies that does not exceed the grade level of his regular position.
+- 1. An employee is eligible for reemployment under this section if: - (a) He or she is a permanent employee; - (b) He or she would otherwise have continued in his or her regular position;

+(c) He or she is unable to perform the essential functions of his or her regular position, even with reasonable accommodation, because he or she has a permanent disability arising from a work-related injury or occupational disease;

+(d) The Risk Management Division receives notification from the insurer certifying that the employee has a medical condition which, in the opinion of the medical adviser to the insurer, will result in a permanent partial disability;

+(e) The Risk Management Division receives notification from the insurer certifying that the employee has permanent physical restrictions as a result of the permanent disability and that he or she is eligible for vocational rehabilitation benefits;

+(f) The Risk Management Division receives notification from the insurer certifying that the employee's claim for benefits from the insurer is not being contested through the hearing and appeal process provided pursuant to chapters 616A to 617, inclusive, of NRS; and

+(g) He or she submits to the Division of Human Resource Management a completed job development form supplied by the Division of Human Resource Management not later than 30 days after the date on which he or she sustained the permanent disability.

+2. A person is entitled to reemployment under this section only within the department that employed him or her at the time he or she sustained the permanent disability.
+Such entitlement to reemployment applies to the class and option of his or her regular position and to any class for which the employee qualifies that does not exceed the grade level of his or her regular position.

-- 3. A person is entitled to reemployment under this section only in a full-time position if his regular position was on a full-time basis.
-A person whose regular position was on a part-time, seasonal or intermittent basis only is entitled to reemployment on the same basis as his regular position.
-A person who is entitled to reemployment on a full-time basis may be reemployed on either a full-time or part-time basis, as appropriate, based on his permanent physical restrictions as certified by the insurer. - 4.
-The employee, his appointing authority and his vocational rehabilitation counselor shall provide any necessary information for job development and reemployment on the forms prescribed by the Department of Personnel.
+3. A person is entitled to reemployment under this section only in a full-time position if his or her regular position was on a full-time basis.
+A person whose regular position was on a parttime, seasonal or intermittent basis only is entitled to reemployment on the same basis as his or her regular position.
+A person who is entitled to reemployment on a full-time basis may be reemployed on either a full-time or part-time basis, as appropriate, based on his or her permanent physical restrictions as certified by the insurer.

+4. The employee, his or her appointing authority and his or her vocational rehabilitation counselor shall provide any necessary information for job development and reemployment on the forms prescribed by the Division of Human Resource Management.